Jomoro MCE commissions health facility at Elubo border

 She urged the Port Health Officials to guide and put the facilities in a pristine state to ensure longevity, enabling them to gather the confidence to ask for more in the future.

-Moreover, the management of the facility expressed their happiness and promised to put the facility to a good use.
+Moreover, the management of the facility expressed their happiness and promised to put the facility into good use.

 Some residents who interacted with the newsmen thanked the donors for the project and appealed to them to help other communities.